Picture and Location

 Training to Become a Tool User

 - Shadowing.
-Contact a current user of the Fiji (either 1 or 2) and request that they introduce you to the system and demonstrate the use of the system for you.
-If you do not know a Fiji user, contact the user list (fiji1 at snf dot stanford dot edu or fiji2 at snf dot stanford dot edu) or check badger for upcoming user reservation.
+Contact a current user of the MVD and request that they introduce you to the system and demonstrate the use of the system for you.
+If you do not know an MVD user, contact the user list (mvd at snf dot stanford dot edu) or check badger for upcoming user reservations.
 It is up to the user if they are willing to have you shadow them.
 If you have trouble finding someone to shadow, please feel free to contact the quality circle for help.
-(Helpful hint: Be familiar with the information here on the wiki before you shadow and be sure to ask lots of questions during the shadowing.)
+(Helpful hint: ask lots of questions.)

 - Written Quiz.
-After shadowing a user, contact Michelle Rincon or J Provine to take the short written quiz for the Fiji1/2.
-The quiz is closed book and all the information should be known to a someone who has studied the online documentation and has gone through a shadowing.
+After shadowing a user, contact the Michelle Rincon or J Provine to take the short written quiz for the MVD.
+The quiz is closed book and all the information should be known to someone who has studied the online documentation and has gone through a shadowing.

 - Oral Qualification Exam.
-After the written quiz has been passed, you may schedule a final oral qualification exam with a superuser.
+After the written quiz has been passed, you may schedule a final oral qualification exam with a superuser or staff.
 At this exam you are expected to demonstrate your ability to run the tool safely and appropriately without any input.
-Once this final stage is satisfactorily passed, you will be given full access and utilization for the Fiji1 and Fiji2 as an operator.
+Once this final stage is satisfactorily passed, you will be given full access and utilization for the MVD.

 - At least 24 hours prior to reservation time, make a comment in the maintenance section to request the specific precursors you would like to use for your run.
 The precursors are swapped frequently so do not assume that a precursor that is on the tool when you make your reservation will still be there when you are going to be running.
 If your reservation is for the weekend, please make the comment by the end of the day Thursdays.

-- Check that the system is in working condition: the loadlock is pumped down, all the heaters enabled and within range, the precursor lines have the materials you need, and the reaction chamber is pumping to below 100mTorr with a carrierflow set to 0 sccm for both the Ar lines.
-If any of these features are not found to be in range, report the situation on badger.
+- Check that the system is in working condition: all the heaters enabled and within range, the precursor gas lines are open, and the reaction chamber is pumping to below 250mTorr with a carrier flow of 5sccm.
+If any of these features are not found to be in range, report the situation on Badger.
+The base pressure creeps over time as the capacitive pressure sensor drifts with deposited film and over time.
+The key is that the pressure is low, stable, and similar to the previous reported value.
+Note the base pressure at 5sccm to check with your process is done to ensure nothing has changed during deposition.

 - Load your desired recipe: right click on the recipe in the control software and select from the Windows file list.

-- Edit your recipe as needed: see the More on Recipes subsection for more information about writing and editing recipes.
+Edit your recipe as needed: During an expo mode, the carrier flow rate is typically reduced to 5 sscm.
+See the More on Recipes subsection for more information about writing and editing recipes.

-- Close the load-lock lid and pump the chamber by pushing the "TRANSFER SAMPLE" button in the VACUUM section of the control software
+Take off the gloves and pump the chamber by pushing the "PUMP" button in the control software.

 - When the process finishes, check that the base pressure has returned to the initial value.
 This checks that the system is not leaking and has returned to its original state.